nextauthjs/next-auth/www/docs/configuration/callbacks.md

 ...
 ```

+If you're using TypeScript, you will want to [augment the session type](/getting-started/typescript#module-augmentation).

 :::tip
 When using JSON Web Tokens the `jwt()` callback is invoked before the `session()` callback, so anything you add to the
 JSON Web Token will be immediately available in the session callback, like for example an `access_token` from a provider.